On the Proof of Chiral Symmetry Breaking from Anomaly Matching in QCD-like Theories: Introduction

 \section{Introduction}

 Confinement and chiral symmetry breaking are the two phenomena exhibited by QCD at low energy.
 Their full theoretical understanding still remains elusive due to the fact that QCD gets strongly coupled in the infrared (IR).
-One particular question is whether confinement enforces chiral symmetry breaking \emph{inevitably} in QCD.
-In this work, we address this question in QCD-like theories with generic numbers of colors $N_c$ and flavors $N_f$, where the confining group is $SU(N_c)$ and there are $N_f$ flavors of vectorlike quarks in the fundamental representation.
-A QCD-like theory is expected to confine when the number of massless flavors is smaller than a critical value $N_f^{CFT}$, above which it is either conformal (for $N_f^{CFT}\leq N_f < 11N_c/2 $) or IR free (for $N_f \geq 11 N_c/2$).
+One particular question is whether confinement enforces chiral symmetry breaking inevitably in QCD.
+The common lore is that a phase of confinement without chiral symmetry breaking does not occur in QCD-like theories with $SU(N_c)$ gauge group and $N_f$ flavors of vectorlike quarks in the fundamental representation.
+(We clarify our working definition of confinement and how we use it in Section~\ref{sec:spectrum}.)
+This must be contrasted with ${\cal N}=1$ supersymmetric QCD, where such a phase, dubbed s-confinement, is known to exist for $N_f = N_c+1$~\cite{Seiberg:1994bz}.
+In this work, we address this question by critically reconsidering a class of arguments based on 't Hooft anomaly matching~\cite{tHooft:1979rat}.
+A QCD-like theory is expected to be in the confining regime when the number of massless flavors is smaller than a critical value $N_f^{CFT}$, above which it is either conformal (for $N_f^{CFT}\leq N_f < 11N_c/2 $) or IR free (for $N_f \geq 11 N_c/2$).
 Therefore, we consider $N_c>2$ and $2\leq N_f<N_f^{CFT}$.
-For $N_c=2$ quarks and antiquarks transform in equivalent color representations, and this case needs to be addressed separately.
+For $N_c=2$, quarks and antiquarks transform in equivalent color representations, and this case needs to be addressed separately.